The Catholic Community of St. Thomas More

 E. The Committee provides for and publishes such regulations as are needed for the orderly and appropriate use of the Columbarium and Memorial Garden.

 A. A record of the diagram of the St. Thomas More Columbarium and its niches and memorial plaques is maintained by the Columbarium Committee and is available at the administrative office of St. Thomas More Parish.
-The diagram is kept current on a monthly basis.
+The diagram is kept current on a continuous basis.

 B. The vital statistics of all persons who will be or who are inurned in the St. Thomas More Memorial Garden and Columbarium is also be a part of the above record.
 This information includes the name of the purchaser of the niche or memorial plaques, the name and address of the surviving member(s), birth and death dates, a record of membership in the Catholic Church and the fee paid for the niche and/or plaque.